NCEAS/vegbank2/README.md

 the `act` commandline client (e.g., `brew install act`) and then execute the actions from the local commandline.
 This depends on a local docker instance being configured, and the first run will take longer as the initial docker images are pulled.
-Thereafter, checking the action build before pushing commits can be run, for example, for the mac with:
+Thereafter, checking the action build before pushing commits can be run, for example, for the Mac with:

 - `act --container-architecture linux/amd64`